totallynotdavid/megaloader/docs/megaloader/index.md

     - theme: alt
       text: View on GitHub
       link: https://github.com/totallynotdavid/megaloader
+    - theme: alt
+      text: CLI usage
+      link: /cli
   # image:
   #   src: /logo.svg
   #   alt: The megaloader logo

 features:
   - icon: 🔍
-    title: Metadata extraction
+    title: Pure extraction
-    details: Extract download URLs, filenames, sizes, and collection names from 11+ file hosting platforms without downloading files
+    details:
+      We fetch direct download URLs, filenames, and headers.
+You decide how, when, and where to download the files.
   - icon: ⚡
-    title: Memory efficient
+    title: Generator-first
+    details:
-    details: Generator-based API yields results lazily, processing thousands of files without loading everything into memory
+      The API yields results lazily.
+Process thousands of files in a gallery without loading the entire dataset into memory.
-  - icon: 🎯
-    title: You control downloads
-    details: We give you metadata and you implement downloads however you want with full control over logic, concurrency, and error handling
   - icon: 🛡️
     title: Type safe
+    details:
-    details: Full type hints throughout the codebase with strict mypy checking for reliable, predictable code
+      Fully typed codebase with strict mypy compliance.
+Reliable, predictable, and IDE-friendly.
   - icon: 📦
-    title: Minimal Dependencies
+    title: Minimal dependencies
+    details:
-    details: Core library only depends on requests and BeautifulSoup4.
+      Core library only depends on requests and BeautifulSoup4.
 Lightweight and easy to integrate
 ---